NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * Passphrase encryption using RSA public keys for individual backup servers
 * Backup integrity verification by offering hash algorithm such as MD4, MD5, MDC-2, RIPEMD160, SHA, SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 and WHIRLPOOL
 * Base64 encoding
+* System logs and a standalone log file including all details
 * Reporting through email to a list of recipients with ability to include passphrases
 * Customized mail subject for successful and failed backup operations
 * Customized support message for reports
 * [Crontab](http://crontab.org/) integration
 * Custom temporary / working directory
 * Automatic clean-up ability
+* One instance only policy which avoids running multiple instances by mistake at the same time, therefore avoids system slow-down
 * An example configuration file in JSON format to get you up and running

 There is also a list of planned features and TODOs which did not make it into <code>0.1.0</code> release: